 When you think of visiting Germany, paddling is probably not a sport that comes to mind.
 Few visitors experience its lakes and rivers except from shore.
 Part of this is simply because it can be difficult finding out where you’re allowed to go, where to park with easy water access, and where to put in and take out your boats.
 But missing out on paddling in Germany is such a shame!
 We’re here to tell you it’s not only doable, but we have the perfect beginner trip that’s safe, easy, and free (if you have your own boats).
 We guarantee you won’t regret kayaking the Medem River in Germany!

 Travel Tip: If you don’t have your own boats, you can rent them from Kanu-und Kajakverleih Otterndorf right on the Medem River.
-We haven’t personally used them and we’re not in any way affiliate with the company.
+We haven’t personally used them and we’re not in any way affiliated with the company.

 The Medem River in Germany is a tributary of the Elbe River, one of the largest and longest in Europe.
 Compared to the Elbe, the Medem is dwarfed in size.
 It flows into the Elbe on the north coast of Germany just a few kilometers from where the Elbe itself empties into the North Sea.